baselime/docs/sending-data/cloudflare/logpush.md

 !!!

 !!!
 Cloudflare Logpush is not available for Cloudflare Pages.
-For Cloudflare pages, please refer to the [Baselime Edge Logger](./edge-logger.md) section.
+For Cloudflare pages, please refer to the [Cloudflare Pages](./pages.md) section.
 !!!

 ---